Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-Second-Module-Post.md

 print(data.head())

+### 2.4 Unit 5: Seminar
+### 2.4.1 Title: Case Study on data investigations
+### Western African Ebola virus epidemic (2013–2016)
+•	The Western African Ebola virus epidemic (2013–2016) was the most widespread outbreak of Ebola virus disease (EVD) in history.

+•	Causing major loss of life and socioeconomic disruption in the region, mainly in Guinea, Liberia, and Sierra Leone.

+•	The  first cases were recorded in Guinea in December 2013.

+•	Later, the disease spread to neighbouring Liberia and Sierra Leone, with minor outbreaks occurring elsewhere.

+•	It caused significant mortality, with the case fatality rate reported which was initially considered, while the rate among hospitalised patients was 57–59%.

+•	The final numbers 28,616 people, including 11,310 deaths, for a case-fatality rate of 40%.

+### 2.4.2 Data analysis and results
+Python code

+import pandas as pd

+1. Load the dataset

+df = pd.read_csv("ebola_2014_2016_clean.csv")

+2. Missing values per country per column

+missing_values = df.groupby("Country").apply(lambda x: x.isnull().sum())

+print("=== Missing Values per Country per Column ===")

+print(missing_values)

+print("\n")

+3. Cumulative totals (cases and deaths) per country

+cumulative_totals = df.groupby("Country")[[

+    "Cumulative no. of confirmed, probable and suspected cases",

+    "Cumulative no. of confirmed, probable and suspected deaths"

+]].sum()

+print("=== Cumulative Totals per Country ===")

+print(cumulative_totals)

+print("\n")

+4. Mean and Standard Deviation per country
+5.
+stats = df.groupby("Country")[[

+    "Cumulative no. of confirmed, probable and suspected cases",

+    "Cumulative no. of confirmed, probable and suspected deaths"

+]].agg(["mean", "std"])

+print("=== Mean and Standard Deviation per Country ===")

+print(stats)

 ## 3. What exactly have I learnt and how?
 ## 3.1 What have I learnt from this module?
 To be completed